KashiwalHarsh/Cyclone/README.md

 # Slack Clone

-A Realtime Chat application, built using Socket.io and Mongodb with React Fronte
+A Realtime Chat application, built using Socket.io and Mongodb with React Frontend
 ## Features

 - **Group Chat:** Easily add members to the group to have a fun group chat.